microsoft/adx-automotive-demos/geospatial/README.md

 Visualize the aggregated data from your vehicle fleet in beautiful 3D maps.

-This NodeJS application uses Azure Data Explorer and Azure Maps to create 3D renderings of vehicle data.
+This Node.JS application uses Azure Data Explorer and Azure Maps to create 3D renderings of vehicle data.
 We include several visualization types to get you started:

 - Heatmap: Show where the vehicles commonly report location